energyscope/EnergyScope_coupling_GEMMES/Docs/index.rst

 The EnergyScope model
 =====================
-EnergyScope is an open-source whole-energy model for national or regional energy systems.
+EnergyScope is an open-source, whole-energy system model for national or regional energy systems.
 The model optimises the design and hourly operation of the energy system over a target year.

 .. .. figure:: /images/estd_graphical_abstract.png